HGLiu1998/Substituion_decrypt/README.md

 # Substituion_decrypt
-python implementation of substitution cipher with scoring
+python implementation of substitution cipher by crypto analysis with trigram